 - additional policy levers such as a Character Area Overlay, a Character Area Statement and a Gateway Overlay to guide development and enhance and protect significant character elements within the township

-These policy changes will require amending the Planning and Design Code (the Code), that is the State Government’s document that sets out the rules that determine how land can be used and what can be built on it
+These policy changes will require amending the Planning and Design Code (the Code), that is the State Government’s document that sets out the rules that determine how land can be used and what can be built on it.
+See below for information on 'What is a Code Amendment'.

-The suggested changes to planning rules are contained within the 'Proposal to Initiate' document that is now with the State Government for approval to commence the Code Amendment process.
+The suggested changes to planning rules are contained within the 'Proposal to Initiate' document that outlines the scope of the proposed changes and the investigations to be completed.

-Upon approval of the Proposal to Initiate, which can take up to 14 weeks, the draft Code Amendment will be prepared for approval by Council, ready for community engagement.
-The community will then have an additional opportunity to provide feedback during formal community engagement period later this year/early 2024.
+The draft Code Amendment will now be prepared for approval by Council, ready for community engagement.
+The community will then have an additional opportunity to provide feedback during formal community engagement period early 2024.
 We estimate this process to take approximately 12-18 months depending upon the nature of changes proposed, community feedback and the response from the state government.

 For all the background information, including what is a code amendment and why is it needed, see below under Project Information.